mulaxn/COMP4300_Project/2025-11-04 - Proposal/README.md

 - **Pathfinding**: Aggressive NPCs will be implemented with path-finding in order to shoot/get to the player.
 This can also possibly be used as a wand property.

+**Example Gameplay Scenario:**
+In the Recursion stage, every time the player damages the boss, it splits into smaller copies of itself.
+The only way to end the fight is to break the recursive loop by casting a “base case” spell.
+Failing to do so causes the boss to duplicate endlessly, eventually overwhelming the player in a chaotic loop of infinite enemies.

 - **Extra**: **(Discuss)**